International Love: Music video

 The music video was first released onto Pitbull's official Vevo channel on December 8, 2011.
 The video shows the duo traveling the world by CGI and green screen effects.
 The various cityscapes are projected behind the sharply dressed guys as they rap and sing about living it up and loving the many ladies around the world.
-The video has received over 677 million views.
+The video has received over one billion views.

 In the song, Pitbull rapped two verses but in the video, he rapped three verses, a new verse in the beginning.
 Erin Strecker of Entertainment Weekly's Music Mix, described the video, writing: "The extra-planetary party is a greenscreen orgy in the sky, complete with women, dance moves, and some oddly placed all-American body paint (at 3:20)."

 Live performances

 The duo performed the song on February 16, 2012, at the Premio Lo Nuestro 2012.
-Brown's performance was criticized because of his bad lip-synching.
+Brown's performance was criticized because of his lip-synching.
 On February 26, 2012, the song was performed by both singers in a medley during the halftime of 2012 NBA All-Star Game in Orlando.